-- Essex Safeguarding Children Board guidelines the SET (Southend, Essex and Thurrock) Child Protection Procedures (ESCB, 2019) - Essex Effective Support - Keeping Children Safe in Education (DfE, 2020) - Working Together to Safeguard Children (DfE, 2015) - 'Effective Support for Children and Families in Essex' (ESCB, 2017) - PREVENT Duty Counter-Terrorism and Security Act (HMG, 2015) - Any staff member or visitor to the academy must refer concerns to the designated safeguarding lead or deputy designated safeguarding lead.
+- Essex Safeguarding Children Board guidelines the SET (Southend, Essex and Thurrock) Child Protection Procedures (ESCB, 2019) - Essex Effective Support - Keeping Children Safe in Education (DfE, 2021) - Working Together to Safeguard Children (DfE, 2018) - 'Effective Support for Children and Families in Essex' (ESCB, 2017) - PREVENT Duty Counter-Terrorism and Security Act (HMG, 2015)

+Any staff member or visitor to the academy must refer concerns to the designated safeguarding lead or deputy designated safeguarding lead.
 Where there is risk of immediate harm, concerns will be referred by telephone to the Children and Families Hub and / or the Police.
 Less urgent concerns or requests for support will be sent to the Children and Families Hub via the Essex Effective Support portal.
 The academy may also seek advice from Social Care or another appropriate agency about a concern, if we are unsure how to respond to it.
 Wherever possible, we will share any safeguarding concerns, or an intention to refer a child to Children's Social Care, with parents or carers.
 However, we will not do so where it is felt that to do so could place the child at greater risk of harm or impede a criminal investigation.
+If it is necessary for another agency to meet with a child in school, we will always seek to inform parents or carers, unless we are advised not to by that agency.
 On occasions, it may be necessary to consult with the Children and Families Hub and / or Essex Police for advice on when to share information with parents / carers.